openmod-tracker/resolve/docs/source/RESOLVE Results Viewing/index.md

 Note that this is a computationally intense process and depending on the size of the case can take about 30 minutes to load one case.

-## Option 2: Excel macros in the Results Viewer
-Coming Soon!

 ## Optional Hourly Results Processing Jupyter Notebook

 In addition to viewing annual results, one may be interested in viewing and analyzing hourly model results.
 This is only possible if the “report_hourly_results” argument in the attributes.csv file for the case is set to TRUE, which tells RESOLVE whether to save hourly results to the case reports folder.
 If hourly results are included in the case reports folder, you can analyze them with the “RESOLVE Hourly Results Viewer.ipynb” Jupyter notebook within the “notebooks” directory of the kit repository.